 In January of 2024, on behalf of USACE, CDM Smith and their local subcontractor, Bright Moments, reached out to interested parties to gather their concerns and expectations regarding the impacts of the Lock Replacement.
 These concerns included traffic impacts, noise, business interruption, vibration, relocations, air quality, and community cohesion.
 This outreach effort was termed the "Community Opportunities Plan of Action" (COPA) and was conducted in two phases.
-Detailed documentation of the 2024 community engagement effort can be found on the USACE IHNC Website: IHNC Community Opportunities Plan of Action Phase 1 and Phase 2 Report.
+Detailed documentation of the 2024 community engagement effort can be found in Appendix E: IHNC Community Opportunities Plan of Action Phase 1 and Phase 2 Report.